google/pigweed/pw_string/docs.rst

 pw::StringBuilder
 -----------------
 StringBuilder facilitates building formatted strings in a fixed-size buffer.
-StringBuilder is safe, flexible, and results in much smaller code size than using std::ostringstream.
+It is designed to give the flexibility of std::string and std::ostringstream, but with a small footprint.
 However, applications sensitive to code size should use StringBuilder with care.

 Size report: replacing snprintf with pw::StringBuilder